 Listen to the audio version of Fr.
-De Celles’ homily for the 4th Sunday of Lent, March 26, 2017, here.
+De Celles’ homily for the 12th Sunday in Ordinary Time, June 25, 2017, here.

 Listen to the audio version of Fr.
-De Celles’ homily for the 2nd Sunday of Lent, March 12, 2017, here.
+De Celles’ homily for the Solemnity of Pentecost Sunday, June 4, 2017, here.

 Solemnity of Pentecost Sunday June 4, 2017 Homily by Fr.
 John De Celles St. Raymond of Peñafort Catholic Church Springfield, VA If someone came up to you and said: “who is the Holy Spirit?” what would you say?
 It’s a safe bet that most Christians, unfortunately, wouldn’t know what to say.
 And yet today we celebrate the feast of the Holy Spirit—the Pentecost.
 If you’ve ever heard me speak about the Spirit you’ve probably heard me explain that the word “spirit” in Hebrew is “ruah”—which means “wind” or “breath.”
 So whenever you hear the words “wind” or “breath” spoken … Continue reading

 Ascension.
 Today we celebrate the Solemnity of the Ascension of the Lord, commemorating the true historical event when Jesus of Nazareth, after dying on the cross and rising from the dead, ascended by His own power in His glorified human body into heaven, where He is now present, bodily, in eternity.
 The importance of the mystery of the Ascension is often overlooked or forgotten by Christians, but it must not be, since it is critical to our understanding of Christ and ourselves.
 As the Catechism of the Catholic Church summarizes: 665 Christ’s Ascension marks the definitive entrance of Jesus’ humanity … Continue reading